anud1t/rtsp-stream/README.md

-# RTSP Stream Script
+# RTSP Stream System

-**RTSP Stream Script** is a Bash script designed to stream multiple cameras and video files over RTSP using GStreamer and `gst-rtsp-server`.
-It provides an interactive setup to configure various streaming parameters, ensuring a seamless streaming experience for multiple sources simultaneously.
+A comprehensive RTSP streaming solution for multiple cameras and video files using GStreamer and gst-rtsp-server.
+Supports both Jetson and ARM Linux platforms with hardware acceleration and flexible configuration options.

 ## Table of Contents